camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

    </TabItem>
    </Tabs>

-5. Save the above manifest to a file, for example, `setup-postgres-create-db.yml`.
+3. Save the following manifest to a file, for example, `setup-postgres-create-db.yml`.

    <Tabs groupId="env" queryString values={
    [